cedar-policy/rfcs/text/0073-entity-slicing.md

 ### Supporting Partial Loading of Sets

-As written, entity manifests in this RFC do not support loading only parts of a Cedar Set, or only some of the parents in the entity hierarchy.
+As written, entity manifests in this RFC do not support loading only parts of a Cedar Set, or only some of the ancestors in the entity hierarchy.
 This is because sets are loaded on the leaves of the access trie, with no way to specify which elements are requested.

 To support this feature, we recommend that we take a constraint-based approach.
 Constraints would be attached to nodes in the access trie, specifying which elements of sets or the parent hierarchy are needed.
 Constraints form a small query language, so this would increase the complexity of the entity manifest.